lluciiiia/DayDay/README.md

 This README provides information about the app, its features, and instructions for installation and usage.

 <h2>Features</h2>
-Create Diary Entries: Users can write and save diary entries for each day.
+<h4>Create Diary Entries</h4> Write and save diary entries for each day.

-Edit and Delete Entries: Edit or delete previously saved diary entries.
+<h4>Edit and Delete Entries</h4> Edit or delete previously saved diary entries.

+<h4>Filter by Categories</h4> Filter diary entries by selecting one or more categories from a list.

-Calendar View: View entries in a calendar format to quickly navigate to specific dates.
+<h4>Calendar View</h4> View entries in a calendar format to quickly navigate to specific dates.

-Search: Search for entries based on keywords or dates.
+<h4>Search</h4> Search for entries based on keywords or dates.

-Sentiment Analysis: Every diary entry is analyzed for its sentiment, resulting in a score that indicates whether it's positive, negative, or neutral.
+<h4>Sentiment Analysis</h4> Every diary entry is analyzed for its sentiment, resulting in a score that indicates whether it's positive, negative, or neutral.

-Sentiment Trends: View how your emotions change over time with a visual graph.
+<h4>Sentiment Trends</h4> View how your emotions change over time with a visual graph.

-Sentiment by Location: Discover how your emotions vary by location.
+<h4>Sentiment by Location</h4> Discover how your emotions vary by location.

-Location Visualization: Visualize sentiment data on maps to explore your emotional patterns geographically.
+<h4>ocation Visualization</h4>L Visualize sentiment data on maps to explore your emotional patterns geographically.